Donald Trump Has Spent One-Quarter Of His Presidency On The Golf Course

 “At this pace, the president will spend roughly 322 days on the course in a four-year term, vastly exceeding the 306 days Obama spent golfing during eight years in the Oval Office,” the publication says.

-On a number of occasions when Barack Obama was President, Donald Trump would tweet and insinuate that Obama wasn’t doing his job because he was on the golf course.
+On a number of occasions when Barack Obama was president, Donald Trump would tweet and insinuate that Obama wasn’t doing his job because he was on the golf course.

 I spoke with Governor David Ige of Hawaii today to express our full support for the people of Hawaii as the State is impacted by #HurricaneLane.
 The Federal Government is fully committed to helping the people of Hawaii. pic.twitter.com/P35yAAovIk